kaspermunch/PopulationGenomicsCourse/Exercises/PhasingAndRecombination/README.md

     rhomap -seq recmap_data_westeurasia.ldhat.sites -loc recmap_data_africa.ldhat.locs -lk /home/shared/data/lk_n20_theta1e-3.txt -its 1000000 -samp 2000 -burn 0

 - `-lk`: likelihood lookup table.
-- `-its`: number of iterations of the MCMC chain.
+- `-its`: number of iterations of the MCMC.
-- `-samp`: how often to sample from the MCMC chain.
+- `-samp`: how often to sample from the MCMC.
 - `-burn`: how many of the initial iterations to discard.
 Burnin is at least 100,000 divided by the value of `-samp`.
 Here we set it to zero to leave keep all samples.
 Then we look later how much burnin to discard.

 When rhomap completes it writes three files: